 Despite much research and knowledge that has been gleaned over the years about migraine, it is still a stubborn and formidable beast of a condition that confounds many of medicine’s best practitioners.
-I coach people with migraine headaches who have seen some of the most accomplished migraine experts in the world and have tried very sophisticated treatments and medications for migraine – and yet they still suffer.
+Managing symptoms seems to be the name of the game, yet the root cause of migraine remains elusive.

 Because migraine headaches are a manifestation of a serious chronic systemic inflammatory process affecting every major organ of the body, there are infinite angles and lenses through which we can try to understand migraine.
 Migraine is associated with:

 - food sensitivities and digestive problems

 - adrenal/pituitary axis imbalances and kidney problems

 - neurotransmitter imbalances with attendant mood “disorders” such as anxiety and depression